-All water recovery figures are expressed in gigalitres per year long-term average annual yield (GL/y) terms and rounded to the nearest decimal place.
+All water recovery figures are expressed in gigalitres per year long-term diversion limit equivalence (GL/y) terms and rounded to the nearest decimal place.

 Water recovery factors

 There are over 150 different types of water entitlement within the Murray–Darling Basin.
 Water recovery factors are an accounting tool that enable different types of entitlement to be counted on equal terms to track the volumes of water that have been recovered, in a way that is consistent and accurate across the Basin.
 They are used to determine the amount of water recovered against recovery targets in each SDL resource unit, as required under the Basin Plan.
 These factors are also known as long-term diversion limit equivalent factors.
 The department calculates the long-term value of water in line with the methodology to calculate long-term diversion limit equivalents and the Basin Plan.
 The Murray–Darling Basin Authority (MDBA) provides additional information on how these factors are used and revised at Factors for water recovery.